-We will start at 4.30pm and work for 1 hours.
-We will pause for questions at different points during the session you can pose any questions to the artist using You Tube chat function.
+We will start at 10.30 am and work for 1 hour.
+We will pause for questions at different points during the session you can pose any questions to the artist using the chat function.

 Do I need a webcam/any equipment.

 For our webinar sessions which are broadcast on the internet no webcam or microphone is needed as you just need to be able to see/hear hosts and you can communicate using the chat function.
 You can watch using a PC, Smart TV or tablet.
 A phone isn’t ideal as you will struggle to see enough unless you can miracast to a screen or smart TV.

 For the longer online courses on Zoom you will need a laptop or tablet with audio and camera enabled so you can have a screen near where you are working.
 If you have a PC without camera or speakers, you can purchase a plug and play webcam for approx £25 which connects to a usb port.
 You will also need reasonable broadband connection and speed.

 I have registered for the webinar but I cant find my joining link